taskiq-python/taskiq/docs/available-components/brokers.md

     return True
 ```

-To kiq this task you have to options:
+To kiq this task you have two options:

 - Explicitly define broker using kicker for this kiq;
 - Add default broker for all shared tasks.